bakurpapashvili-syntax34/RENO/README.md

 2. INSTALLATION TUTORIAL

-Follow these steps to set up Reno on your system:
+Follow these steps to set up RHINO on your system:

 STEP 1: Install Python dependencies
         $ pip install PyQt6